Carroll-Field-Jackiw term in a massless Rarita-Schwinger model: Two-point functions: nonlinear gauge

 \subsection{Contribution from the RS sector}

 For the RS sector, we can follow the same lines as in the previous section.
-So, after calculating the trace in (\ref{twomin}), but with $\gamma^{\mu\lambda\nu}$ matrices given now by (\ref{newmatr}), using the same Feynman parametrizations as in (\ref{Pi1t}), and the momentum integrals, we obtain
+So, after calculating the trace in (\ref{Pi1t}), now considering $\gamma_a^{\mu\lambda\nu}$ in the vertices and $\gamma_b^{\mu\lambda\nu}$ in the insertion, and evaluating the momentum integrals, using the same Feynman parametrizations as in (\ref{Pi1t2}), we obtain

 with

 Finally, expanding the above expressions around $D=4$, we get

 Then, by calculating the $x$ integrals, we obtain